martinmarchese/mm-blog/_wips/the-evolving-role-of-the-software-engineer-in-ai-times.md

 We could even use it to create QE test cases and improve code coverage.

 With all this mundane code coding tasks being performed by AI, the software engineer could focus their efforts in higher level tasks, such us system design and architecture, ensuring scalability, security and maintainability.
+Some also argue AI tools could introduce errors or security issues, so engineers still need strong oversight and validation skills.

 Bottom line?
 Let's embrace AI as our main ally.
 It's about working smarter, focusing on what genuinely matters, and making every minute count.